vando026/successr/README.md

 Clicking _Project 1_, _Project 2_, and _Wasted Time_ starts the timer,
 and _Stop_ stops the timer. _Report_ gives a daily, weekly, monthly breakdown of work time. _Edit_ allows you to edit only the time recorded during the day and the Task (from a drop-down menu).
-DayData.csv allows you to edit the total time for a given day (see below).
+DayData.txt allows you to edit the total time for a given day (see below).

 Upon installation, successr will setup a data folder (where the data is stored) with a